yuvalmGS/gigaspaces-wiki-jekyll/xap100/global-http-session-sharing.markdown

 The example can be deployed into any web server (Tomcat, JBoss, Websphere, Weblogic, Jetty, GlassFish....):

-1. Download the demo web application [demo-app.war](/https://dl.dropboxusercontent.com/u/7390820/demo-app.war).
+1. Download the demo web application [demo app](/download_files/global-http-session-sharing.war).
 2. Deploy a space named **sessionSpace**.
 You many have a single instance space or deploy a clustered space using the command line or GS-UI/Web-UI.
 3. Deploy the `demo-app.war` into Tomcat (or any other app server).
 4. Start your browser and access the web application via the following URL: http://localhost:8080/demo-app